 This makeshift door would also be a great way to close off an open pantry or open laundry room – it even dampens the sound from the washing machine and dryer a little bit (yes, I’ve got one of those, and I’ve tried it).

-Basically, this trick will work on any open doorway that’s less than twelve feet wide.
+Basically, this trick will work in any room or doorway that’s less than twelve feet wide (or see the above trick to extend it even more).
 A few things you could use it for:

 - Make a “closet” out of any weird alcove or architectural niche that could be used as storage.
-A second tension rod behind the first would make it into an actual clothes closet – just hang your clothes from the tension rod (there’s a limit to how much weight a tension rod can handle, but it’s not that small).
+A second tension rod behind the first would make it into an actual clothes closet – just hang your clothes from the tension rod.

 - Block an entry foyer for privacy so random people who come to your front door don’t get a good look at your whole home in all its glorious mess.